handsomecode/UnityBuildKit/README.md

 cd ExampleProject
 ```

-2. Run the following to generate the `ubconfig.json` file where you can specify project names and paths
+2. Run the following to generate the `ubconfig.json` file where you can specify project information
 ```
-UnityBuildKit init
+UnityBuildKit config
 ```

 3. After filling out the config file information, run